Classical Obfuscation of Quantum Circuits via Publicly-Verifiable QFHE: Introduction

-Our publicly-verifiable QFHE protocol naturally yields a new type of classical verification of quantum computation (CVQC) protocol for BQP.
+\paragraph{Comparison with prior work on CVQC.} Our publicly-verifiable QFHE protocol naturally yields a new type of classical verification of quantum computation (CVQC) protocol for BQP.
 Indeed, given some quantum computation $Q$, the verifier simply encrypts their input $x$ as $\Enc(x)$, and the prover responds with $\Enc(Q(x))$ along with a proof $\pi$ of correct evaluation.

 This protocol has several desirable properties: The prover remains blind to the verifier's input $x$, the proof $\pi$ is publicly-verifiable (implying for example that the prover cannot break security by repeatedly querying the verifier and learning whether they accept or reject), and the client's work does not grow with the size of $Q$.
 In particular, we obtain the first CVQC protocol that is both \emph{blind} and \emph{publicly-verifiable}, and on top of that it is both non-interactive and succinct.
 We summarize a comparison with prior work in Table \ref{tab:comparison}.